 Smaller businesses, in particular, are more likely to be concerned with sustaining growth and simply staying competitive.
 Consequently, these businesses are less likely to invest in HR.
 The study also showed that this is likely to cost SMEs, as those with ‘good’ HR practices consistently showed better productivity than those without such practices.

-HR basics: what do junior HR managers need to know?
+HR basics: what do line managers need to know?

-To best support your business, which HR skills should trainee and junior managers within SMEs know?
+To best support your business, which HR skills should line and staff managers within SMEs know?

 Formal recruitment practices might involve delegating certain tasks such as creating or revising job descriptions, filtering through candidate applications, and contacting candidates to arrange interviews to trainee or junior HR managers.
 Delegating these tasks to a specific person will free up the time owners and managers usually spend on this task so that they can focus on the more pressing, day-to-day business concerns.